szepeviktor/php-compatinfo-db/README.md

 Main goal of this project is to provide a standalone database (SQLite3) that references all functions, constants, classes, interfaces on PHP standard distribution and about 100 extensions.

-This database is currently only supported by its initial project [php-compatinfo](https://github.com/llaville/php-compat-info)
+This database is currently only support by its initial project [php-compatinfo](https://github.com/llaville/php-compat-info)

 ## Features

-* a Symfony console application to handle data (json files) of the SQLite3 database is provided on CLI API
+* a Symfony console application to handle data (json files) of the SQLite3 database is provide on CLI API

-More than 100 extensions (PHP standard distribution, but also PECL) are currently supported :
+More than 100 extensions (PHP standard distribution, but also PECL) are currently support :

 * reference all functions
 * reference all constants